loko-ai/loko-components/docs/components.rst

 Get started with Components
 ---------------------------

-Components in loko are saved into:
+Components in LOKO AI are saved into:

 .. code-block:: console